 Last Updated On:

-If you want to succeed at SEO and PPC keyword research, you need to know the right tools to use.
+Then you need to know the right tools to use.
 After all, keyword research is the backbone of these strategies.
 One of the most popular tools for this is Google Keyword Tool.

 One of the reasons for its popularity is that you can use it for free.
 Using the free version, you can generate more than 750 long-tail keyword suggestions for each search term.
 It’s a goldmine for digital marketers.

-Best Google Keyword Tool Alternatives
+Best Free & Paid Google Keyword Tool Alternatives

 But if you are scouting for more options and looking for Google Keyword Tool alternatives, I’ve got you covered.
 Here is a list of the best alternatives to Google Keyword Tool that you should check out.

-Google Keyword Tool Alternative #1: Ahrefs
+Keyword Tool Alternative #1: Ahrefs

 Ahrefs is a rich tool that allows you to monitor your competitors, research your niche, and grow your search traffic.
 Ahrefs has a lot of features but we’re not going to look at all that it has to offer.
 Since we are discussing Google Keyword Tool alternatives, let’s focus on its Keywords Explorer.